 In a city where summer temperatures often reach 120 degrees, it’s no surprise that shopping malls become the de facto hangout spots for people of all ages.
-Lots and lots of people; in fact, Dubai Mall recorded 80 million visitors in 2015, or about double the number who visited the Vegas Strip the same year.
-But it’s not just the shopping that’s making it among the most popular place on Earth.
-The trick, says Alabbar, is to build an urban, integrated destination with lots of reasons to visit, like restaurants, cinemas, galleries and—why not?—a 2-million-gallon aquarium.
+Lots and lots of people.
+In fact, Dubai Mall welcomed 80 million visitors for the fourth year in a row.
+(About half that number visited the Vegas Strip in 2016.)
+But it’s not just the shopping that’s making Dubai among the most popular place on Earth.
+The trick, says local entrepreneur Mohamed Alabbar, is to build an urban, integrated destination with lots of reasons to visit, like restaurants, cinemas, galleries and—why not?—a 2,000,000-gallon aquarium.

-Yet there’s much more to see and do in the Shopping Capital of the Middle East than malls.
-The emirate comes in at #11 in the world (just behind New York) in our deep Place category, for which we look at influential factors like Air Quality, Crime Rate, Neighborhoods & Landmarks, Weather, and Parks & Outdoor Activities.
-Dubai ranks #5 in Weather and nabs the coveted top spot for Parks & Outdoor Activities—ironic, considering it’s sweltering outside and everyone’s at the mall, to say nothing of the fact that little grows in Dubai’s environment on its own.
+The emirate comes in at #2 in the world in our deep Place category, for which we look at influential factors like Crime Rate, Neighborhoods & Landmarks, Weather, and Parks & Outdoor Activities.
+Dubai ranks #6 in Weather and finished second to only Hanoi for Parks & Outdoor Activities.